nathanmsmith/nathansmith.io/src/content/index.md

 Hi, I'm Nathan. 👋

-I'm a junior at [UCLA](http://www.ucla.edu) studying [Computer Science](https://www.cs.ucla.edu) and [Digital Humanities](https://dh.ucla.edu).
+I'm currently a software engineering intern at [Stripe](https://stripe.com).
 My interests include telling stories through data, functional programming languages, and improving developer workflows through tooling.

-This summer, I'll be a software engineering intern at [Stripe](https://stripe.com).
-After that, in the fall, I'll be a production engineering intern at [Facebook](https://www.facebook.com).
-My expected graduation date from UCLA is June 2021.
+In the fall, I'll be a production engineering intern at [Facebook](https://www.facebook.com).
+I'm going into my last year at [UCLA](http://www.ucla.edu) next winter, where I am majoring [Computer Science](https://www.cs.ucla.edu) with a minor in [Digital Humanities](https://dh.ucla.edu).
+I'll graduate in June 2021.

 Last summer, I was a returning software engineering intern at [Keybase](https://keybase.io) in New York City, where I primarily worked on auto-generating types for Keybase's bot libraries.
 I've also previously done frontend internships with [Datadog](https://www.datadoghq.com) and [Autodesk](https://www.autodesk.com).

-At school, I'm currently a [Learning Assistant](https://ceils.ucla.edu/learningassistants/) for [CS 97: Software Construction Projects](http://web.cs.ucla.edu/classes/spring20/cs97-1/index.html).
-I formerly managed a team of 30 student developers and coded websites for my [school newspaper](https://dailybruin.com).
+At UCLA, I was a [Learning Assistant](https://ceils.ucla.edu/learningassistants/) for [CS 97: Software Construction Projects](http://web.cs.ucla.edu/classes/spring20/cs97-1/index.html).
+I also formerly managed a team of 30 student developers and coded websites for my [school newspaper](https://dailybruin.com).
 Prior to that, I led web and mobile development for my [school radio station](https://uclaradio.com).
 I've since traded in my student media career for a lot more free time, but I stay involved as a member of the [publishing board](http://uclacommunicationsboard.org) for all student media at UCLA.

 I usually spend my free time bouldering, reading, or hacking on the odd side-project.
 I occasionally [write](/posts) about my technical adventures.